nanofaroque/nerd-read/aws_big_data_speciality_prep/README.md

 * Etags can ensure integrity of files
     * For simple files(less than 5GB), it is the md5 hash
     * For multi-part uploads, it is more complicated

+    * As of july 17th 2018, we can scale up to 3500 RPS for PUT and 5500 RPS for GET for EACH PREFIX.
+    * >5GB always use multipart